Xpra-org/xpra/docs/Usage/Authentication.md

 * making the unix domain socket accessible to other users safely
 * using the [proxy server](./Proxy-Server.md)

-For more information on the different types of connections, see [network](../Network/README.md)
+For more information on the different types of connections, see [network](../Network/README.md).
+For more generic security information, please see [security considerations](./Security.md)

 SSL mode can also be used for authentication using certificates (see #1252)